 A national assessment centre called Parakh will be set up by the government to make standards for State boards.

 Worried About Your Child’s Results?

 If you have understood the NEP 2020 till now, you have got a pretty clear idea that the results would not be single-tiered or just based on marks.
 It will pave the way for a new grading system and report cards in schools.
 A prolonged three-category approach will be followed which will include self-assessment, peer-assessment, and teacher assessment.
-Your child will be nurtured to develop at least have one core skill when he/she finishes school!
+Your child will be nurtured to develop at least one core skill when he/she finishes school!
 Gone are the days of, “Beta, jab hum tumhari umar ke the hum gali ki light ke neeche baith kar raat bhar padhte the.“

 The press release by the government wasn’t really clear about Board exams.
-However, it is strongly believed that the exams for 10th and 12th will continue, but shall be a very low-stake affair.
+However, it is strongly believed that the exams for 10th and 12th will continue but shall be a very low-stake affair.
 The Board exams will be divided into two modules every year and students will be able to take the exam by dividing the subject into these modules.

-What Does It Mean For College/University Kids?
+What Does The New Education Policy Mean For College/University Kids?